hashicorp-guides/nomad-workload-identity-terraform-demo/README.md

      ok: 1
    }
    ```
-5. Verify the service is registered in the Consul catalog.
+5. Verify the `mongo` service is registered in the Consul catalog.

    ```console
    $ consul catalog services
    consul